-Use the colors of valentine to decore your home frugally.
+Use the colors of Valentine’s to decore your home frugally.
 Red is the color of the season.
-So, get your favorite decor out from your storage and repurpose it for decorating your home and outside spaces.
+So, get your favorite decor out of your storage and repurpose it for decorating your home and outside spaces.

 For quick decor, the red spare fabric is quite multi-purpose.
 Use it to make simple DIY table settings.
 If red is not the color for you or anyone in your family, choose soothing shades of pink or pastel colors.